Rhubarb Muffins Recipe with Oats and Cinnamon Brown Sugar Crumble

 This post may contain affiliate links.
 Please read our Disclosure Policy.

-How to make Rhubarb Muffins
+How to Make This Rhubarb Muffins Recipe (Step by Step)

 - Combine flour, old-fashioned oats, brown sugar, cinnamon, and turbinado sugar together in a small bowl.